sergeevsn/poststackmig3d/README.md

 - When working with large files, it's recommended to monitor memory usage
 - Output file is created with extended dimensions (accounting for padding)
 - For best performance, compile with optimization flags (`-O3`) and enable SIMD/OpenMP
-- The number of OpenMP threads can be controlled via `OMP_NUM_THREADS` environment variable
+- The number of OpenMP threads can be controlled via `n_threads` parameter in the configuration file (default: 0 = use all available threads) or via `OMP_NUM_THREADS` environment variable